 During the thirteenth and fourteenth centuries, delegates from the Seven Sealands declared new laws once a year on the first Tuesday after Pentecost.
-It was a somewhat imaginative event and happened in open air on a ting named Upstalsboom, near the present-day town of Aurich in Ostfriesland.
+It was a somewhat imaginative event and happened in open air at the gathering of the thing (also called þing, ting or ding) named Upstalsboom, near the present-day town of Aurich in Ostfriesland.
 It is too detailed to explain at this place how justice was being done and how it was organized exactly in each republic.
 Important is to know it was done by appointed local, more or less rotating ‘judges’, and not under the authority of a count or ‘government’ otherwise.
-There was no government.
+As said, there was no government.
 There was simply no higher authority at all.
-Period.
-This loose federation of peasant republics was a society where feud law still prevailed.
-Read our blog post Upstalsboom: why solidarity is not the core of a collective, and learn more about this NATO-like league avant la lettre.
+This loose federation of republics was a society where formal feud law was apllicable.
+A law practice to regulate violence.

 The Old Frisian law books, of which the Brookmerbrief was merely one of many, were important to settle disputes and to prevent or terminate feuds.
 Also, the quoted article can be considered rudimentary or basic immigration law.
 It is interesting because it provides a bit insight into the most important interests which had to be secured in relation to foreigners.
 Let’s explain.

-The Old Frisian word for foreigner was vthemeda and is very similar to the present Dutch word uitheems.
+The Old Frisian word for foreigner was vthemeda, and is very similar to the present Dutch word uitheems.
 This means ‘out of heem’ where hemeda or heem stands for residence.
 Compare the Mid-Frisian word hiem or the English home.
 Many current town and village names in the Netherlands still have the extension –heem, or a corruption of it.
 The part vt or ut means ‘out’.
 So, an vthemeda is someone from ‘outside the residence’, to be understood as a designated area of land.

 (3) The third observation is that of the primary concern, namely the responsibility.
 This is understandable, even more so in a context where no government exists.
 Suppose the foreigner causes damage to someone’s property or to a person.
-In a feud society not only the damage to property or to the person had to be compensated, but a fine for breaking the peace (which can be compared with the current concept ‘public order’) had to be paid as well.
+In a feud society not only the damage to property or to the person had to be compensated, but a fine for breaking the peace had to be paid as well.
+‘Breaking the peace’ can be understand as a fine comparable with today’s violation of the public order.
 The compensation for the damage had to be paid to the owner or to the victim, or in cases of murder and manslaughter, to his/her family.
-In other words, the primary concern was that no disruption of the peace of the community would occur and if it did, the balance would be restored.
+In other words, the primary concern was that no disruption of the peace of the community would occur.
+And if it did, the balance had to be restored through money.
 After all, if the damage and the broken peace would not be balanced again, it could very well escalate into a long-term, destructive feud.

-If comparison is made with today, it is interesting to see that there are still similarities on some basics of immigration law.
+If comparison is made with today, it is interesting to see there are still similarities on some basics of immigration law.
 The distinction between foreign and non-foreign is still there.
 Logical, since it is the essence why immigration law exists.
 A foreigner is treated differently and has different, mostly less, rights than indigenous persons.

 Furthermore, just as in the thirteenth century, it is a reality that there may arise costs or other issues due to the presence of foreigners.
 Dutch immigration law imposes conditions on a resident who receives a foreigner.
 For example, if a residents wants to bring over his/her foreign lover, conditions are imposed on to the height and durability of the income of the resident.
 The same might apply for a company hiring foreign workers.
 With a guarantee, the company may be held liable for costs that may occur.
-The ratio behind it is very elementary: the ‘own’ community should not have to bear costs.
+The ratio behind it is very elementary: the own community should not have to bear any costs.